Ad-invariant metrics on nonnice nilpotent Lie algebras: Cotangents of free nilpotent Lie algebras

 If $X$ and $\alpha$ are both nonzero, one gets that $\mu/a=\lambda_j=(2-\lambda_k)$ is an eigenvalue of $N$, for some $j,k=1,\ldots, n$, contradicting the hypothesis.
 Therefore, every eigenvector belongs to either $\mg$ or $\mg^*$, and thus $\mg$ and $\mg^*$ are invariant by $\tilde N$.

 Assume for a contradiction that $T^*\g$ is nice.
 Up to an automorphism, we may assume that $\tilde N$ is diagonal relative to the nice basis.
-In particular, the subalgebra $\mg$ is spanned by a subset of such nice basis, which constitutes a nice basis of $\mg$, which is absurd. \end{proof}
+In particular, the subalgebra $\mg$ is spanned by a subset of such nice basis, itself forming a nice basis of $\mg$, which is absurd. \end{proof}

 In order to state conditions that guarantee irreducibility of graded Lie algebras, we introduce some notation.
-Given a Lie algebra $\g$ and a subspace $U$, we denote by $C(U)=\{X\in\lie \g\mid (\ad X)|_U=0\}$ the centralizer of $U$ in $\g$, which is not in general an ideal. \begin{lemma} Let $\g=\bigoplus_{k=1}^N \mg_k$ be a positively graded Lie algebra such that \begin{enumerate} \item the only subspaces $V\subseteq \mg_1$ such that $\mg_1\subseteq V+C(V)$ are $V=0$ and $V=\mg_1$, \item if $\mg_k\nsubseteq \mz(\mg)$, the only subspace $V\subset \mg_k$ such that $[V,\mg_1]=0$ is $V=0$, \item $\mz(\mg)\subseteq \mg'$. \end{enumerate} Then $\g$ is irreducible. \end{lemma}
+Given a Lie algebra $\g$ and a subspace $U$, we denote by $C(U)=\{X\in\lie \g\mid (\ad X)|_U=0\}$ the centralizer of $U$ in $\g$, which is not in general an ideal. \begin{lemma} Let $\g=\bigoplus_{k=1}^r \mg_k$ be a positively graded Lie algebra such that \begin{enumerate} \item the only subspaces $V\subseteq \mg_1$ such that $\mg_1\subseteq V+C(V)$ are $V=0$ and $V=\mg_1$, \item if $\mg_k\nsubseteq \mz(\mg)$, the only subspace $V\subset \mg_k$ such that $[V,\mg_1]=0$ is $V=0$, \item $\mz(\mg)\subseteq \mg'$. \end{enumerate} Then $\g$ is irreducible. \end{lemma}

 \begin{proof} For each $k$, denote by $\pi_k$ the projection on $\mg_k$, and assume $\g$ decomposes as the direct sum of ideals, $\mg=\mh\oplus\mk$.
 We trivially have

 For any $X,Y$ in $\mg$, we have

 Then $\pi_1(\mh)$ and $\pi_1(\mk)$ also commute; indeed, if $X\in\mh$ and $Y\in\lie k$ then